AlexMava/kanban-board/README.md

 All changes, that users made will store in the DB

 ## Available Scripts
-Go to these directory:
+Go to these directories:

 Server-part directory: /server

 Client-part directory: /client

-Node, Express, React, MongoDB, TypeScript, CSS
+Stack: Node, Express, React, MongoDB, TypeScript, Bootstrap, CSS